-Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet, which will be made available to them on their arrival
+Supply staff and other visiting staff will be shown the school's Visitors Information, which will be made available to them on their arrival.
+Supply staff will also be given a copy of the Staff Handbook so they clearly understand our procedures and protocols.